bldl/array-grouping-impl-tutorial/README.md

 # Feedback?

-If you have any feedback, corrections or other comments.
-Do not hesitate to contact ......
+Humans are imperfect.
+If you find any errors, inaccuracies, or other issues.
+Please do not hesitate to create a Pull Request!